microsoft/lisa/docs/run.md

 2. Get the subscription id

-    If you have multiple Azure subscriptions.
-Use below command to set default subscription.
-LISA will create resource groups in it.
-To prevent mistakes, the subscription id is a required parameter to run LISA.
+    LISA needs to know the Azure subscription ID for your testing.
 Run below command to retrieve subscription information.

     ```bash
-    az account show --subscription "<Subscription Name to run LISA>"
+    az account show --subscription "<your subscription Name>"
     ```

-    You will see output like below, find `<subscription id>` for next steps.
+    Please keep the `<subscription id>` from the output for next use.

     ```json
     {